SU-SOE/soe_paragraphs/README.md

 Description
 ---

-The `soe_paragraphs` module provides custom paragraph types for the Stanford School of Engineering.
+The `soe_paragraphs` module provides three custom paragraph types developed for the Stanford School of Engineering.

 Accessibility
 ---